ibm-cloud-docs/databases-for-postgresql/connecting-ibmcloud-app.md

 # Connecting an {{site.data.keyword.cloud_notm}} application

-Applications running in IBM Cloud have can be bound to your {{site.data.keyword.databases-for-postgresql}} service.
+Applications running in {{site.data.keyword.cloud_notm}}  have can be bound to your {{site.data.keyword.databases-for-postgresql_full}} service.

 {{site.data.keyword.cloud_notm}} uses a manifest file - `manifest.yml` to associate an application with a service.
 Follow these steps to create your manifest file.
 - In an editor, open a new file and add the following:
   ```
   ---
   applications:
-  - name:    databases-for-postgresql-helloworld-nodejs
+  - name:    databases-for-postgresql-helloworld
-    host:    databases-for-postgresql-helloworld-nodejs
+    host:    databases-for-postgresql-helloworld
     memory:  128M
     services:
       - my-databases-for-postgresql-service